ColdBeer72/Klicky-FBG6/README.md

 - **Klicky-Dock** (the part where the probe usually remains.
 The Dock is attached to the dock-support)
 - **Dock-Support** (attached to the chamber fan)
 - A new **Back-Side** of the printer head box to replace the stock one, and where Probe is attached when needed.

+You could download STL or STEP files from their respective folders.
+And with STEP files, if you know how, you could make modifications to my design if you wish.

 ## Printing settings